apache/skywalking-website/docs/README.md

 news:
   title: Events & News
   content:
+  - header: Welcome Weiyi Liu as new committer
+    content: Based on his continuous contributions, Weiyi Liu (a.k.a [wayilau](https://github.com/wayilau)) has been voted as a new committer.
+    time: Dec.
+10th 2019
   - header: SkyWalking CLI 0.1.0 release
     content: SkyWalking CLI 0.1.0 is generally available, basic functionalities are supported by multiple commands.
     time: Dec.
 10th 2019